 We strive to be a very forward thinking inspirational school.
-Over the past few years our environments have been transformed.
-Throughout the school classrooms are 'immersed' to match the interests we are following at the time.
+Over the past each three years our environments have been transformed.
+Throughout the school classrooms are 'immersed' each term.
 These are carefully crafted to accommodate research principles to make the very best place for your child to learn.